mysociety/fixmystreet/running/admin_manual.md

   </dt>
   <dd>
     <p>
-      It's nice to hear!
-Normally mySociety's FixMyStreet administrator shares these with the team and writes back to the user to thank them.
+      It's nice to hear! mySociety's FixMyStreet administrator shares these with the team and will always write back to the user to thank them.
     </p>
   </dd>
   <dt>